Best Life Insurance Companies

 - Standard

-With a Preferred Plus rating, you’ll get the best insurance rates, and with a standard rating, your insurance premiums will be substantially higher.
-However, other factors can have a bearing on your premium, including your family’s health history, driving record, hobbies, occupation and even criminal history.
+With a Preferred Plus rating, you'll get the best insurance rates; with a standard rating, your insurance premiums will be substantially higher.
+However, other factors can affect your premium, including your family's health history, driving record, hobbies, occupation, and criminal history.

 Choosing a Beneficiary

-If you think that you have to choose just one life insurance beneficiary, don’t let that decision bring you stress and worry.
+If you think you must choose just one life insurance beneficiary, don't let that decision bring you stress and worry.
 Nowadays, insurers offer multiple options for designating one or more beneficiaries.

-For starters, you can choose a primary beneficiary who will get 100% of the policy’s death benefit.
+First, you can choose a primary beneficiary who will get 100% of the policy's death benefit.
 Then, you can also select a contingent beneficiary who will get 100% of the policy proceeds should the primary beneficiary die or be otherwise ineligible to receive the policy funds.
-There are other, more complex designations and combinations, but these are the most common ones to start with.
+There are other, more complex designations and combinations, but these are the most common ones.

 The life insurance company will ask you for information to identify your beneficiaries.
-The information they request about beneficiaries can include their:
+The data they request about beneficiaries can include the following:

 - Name